MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

 ## Prerequisites

-1. Configure your cluster for either [Auto upgrade channel][aks-auto-upgrade] or [Node Auto upgrade channel][aks-node-auto-upgrade].
+1. Configure your cluster for either [Auto upgrade channel](aks-auto-upgrade) or [Node Auto upgrade channel](aks-node-auto-upgrade).

-2. Create [Planned maintenance window][planned-maintenance] as mentioned here for your auto upgrade above.
+2. Create [Planned maintenance window](planned-maintenance)as mentioned here for your auto upgrade above.

 ## How to set up communication manager